simpleiot/simpleiot/docs/adr/7-jetstream-store.md

 The `Type`and `Key` can be encoded in the message subject:

 `p.<node id>.<type>.<key>`

+It is my understanding that the message subjects are indexed, so NATS can quickly find messages for any subject in a stream without scanning the entire stream.
+(Can someone confirm this?)

 As time has gone on, this structure has been simplified.
 For instance, it used to also have an `Index` field, but we have learned we can use a single `Key`